Introduction: DIY Cane Media Center With Minimal Tools

 Since this is my first major project, I wanted to take this from the beginning and use a circular saw.
 I know how to use a table saw and miter saw, but I completely skipped the whole learning to use a circ saw part.
 Taking things back a bit.
 Let me tell ya, if you want to challenge yourself or master your skills, use a circ saw for an entire project.
 It’ll get ya.

-Here's a list to all the materials and tools I used!
+Here's a list to all the materials and tools I used! (affiliate links)

 Step 2: Cut Materials to Length